Classroom Education and Outreach

 The City of Ventura has partnered with Ventura Unified School District to provide environmentally-focused presentations in all K-5 classrooms.
 The topics range from ocean pollution prevention to composting and recycling.
 As students move through the elementary schools, they are exposed to a variety of lessons and activities that help foster their love and excitement for Ventura.
 With this program, we hope to inspire the next generation of environmental stewards.

-In the 2018-2019 school year, the Green Schools Program presented to 19 elementary schools, reaching 6,797 (K-5) students.
-Each grade level explored a different theme related to sustainability, and students are challenged to think about solutions to reduce their impact on the environment.
+Each year, the Green Schools Program reaches about 7,000 K-5 students.
+Each grade level explores a different theme related to sustainability and students are challenged to think about solutions to reduce their impact on the environment.
 Additionally, each lesson is tailored to the Next Generation Science Standards (NGSS) to foster inquiry, communication, and problem-solving skills.

 Below is a list of the classroom presentations that we offer, as well as the science standards that were used as inspiration.
 Our presentations are meant to be engaging and educational while giving each teacher an opportunity to have a guest take the lead for an hour.
 It is our goal to get into every classroom every year, so if you or someone you know wants to take advantage of this program, please make sure to reach out!